-Research has shown that raisins may stand to benefit your well-being,1 but possibly not for your pet.
+Research has shown that raisins may benefit your well-being,1 but the same can’t be said for your pet.
 In recent years, grapes and raisin poisoning has surged.
-Researchers cannot identify the mechanism that underlies raisin poisoning in animals — the only thing they’re sure of is that there’s a chance it can cause health complications in dogs and other pets, along with a high risk of mortality.2,3,4 What’s interesting is that in some dogs, raisins may not cause poisoning (and any related symptoms) at all.
+Researchers cannot identify the mechanism that underlies raisin poisoning in animals — the only thing they’re sure of is that consumption there’s a chance it can cause health complications in dogs and other pets, along with a high risk of mortality.2,3,4 What’s interesting is that in some dogs, raisins may not cause poisoning (and any related symptoms) at all.

 Are Raisins Bad for Dogs?

 According to the journal Interdisciplinary Toxicology, consumption of grapes or raisins (once it reaches a certain amount per kilogram of body weight) can cause renal failure in dogs, which can be fatal if not treated immediately.5 This finding is supported by another study.6

 Interdisciplinary Toxicology notes the following symptoms related to renal failure, which can appear six to 24 hours of high amounts of raisin (or grape) ingestion:7

 - Abdominal pain